fabiospampinato/monorepo/readme.md

 - [`ext2mime`](https://github.com/fabiospampinato/ext2mime) `PP-DDD-ISO`: Convert a file extension to a mime type.
 It works only with popular file extensions and it's super lightweight.
 - [`hex-encoding`](https://github.com/fabiospampinato/hex-encoding) `PP-DDD-ISO`: Hex encoding.
 An extremely fast and synchronous JS implementation.
 - [`is`](https://github.com/fabiospampinato/is) `P-D-ISO-TREE`: The definitive collection of is* functions for runtime type checking.
 Lodash-compatible, tree-shakable, with types.
+- [`khroma`](https://github.com/fabiospampinato/khroma) `P-D-ISO-TREE`: A collection of functions for manipulating CSS colors, inspired by SASS.
 - [`linkify-it-tlds`](https://github.com/fabiospampinato/linkify-it-tlds) `P-DDD-ISO`: Comprehensive list of TLDs, sourced from ICANN, for linkify-it.
 - [`mime2ext`](https://github.com/fabiospampinato/mime2ext) `PP-DDD-ISO`: Convert a mime type to a file extension.
 It works only with popular mime types and it's super lightweight.
 - [`mime-standard`](https://github.com/fabiospampinato/mime-standard) `P-D-ISO`: An object mapping ~300 standard mime types to ~400 extensions.